Byl3x/fastrc/README.txt

 ----------------------------------------------------------------------------
 Installation
 clone the repo
-run ./setup.sh --force
-replace the init in your kernel parameters add daemons to /etc/fastrc.cfg and emable them reboot
+install all files to the correct locations (if you don't know where they should go, don't use this) MAKE SURE YOU KNOW WHAT THE FILES DO BEFORE USING THEM replace the init in your kernel parameters add daemons to /etc/fastrc.cfg and enable them reboot
 ----------------------------------------------------------------------------
 Do NOT remove systemd, systemd-udevd is still required.